 Murray Kempton (1917-1997) was a columnist for Newsday, as well as a regular contributor to The New York Review of Books.
 His books include Rebellions, Perversities, and Main Events and The Briar Patch, as well as Part of Our Time.
 He won the Pulitzer Prize in 1985.

-Jeff Madrick is the Director of the Bernard L. Schwartz Rediscovering Government Initiative at the Century Foundation and Editor of Challenge.
+Jeff Madrick is the Director of the Bernard L. Schwartz Rediscovering Government Initiative at the Century Foundation and the Editor of Challenge.
 His most recent book is Seven Bad Ideas: How Mainstream Economists Damaged America and the World.
-(June 2017)
+(June 2018)

 Larry McMurtry lives in Archer City, Texas.
 His novels include The Last Picture Show, Terms of Endearment, Lonesome Dove (winner of the 1986 Pulitzer Prize for Fiction), Folly and Gloryand Rhino Ranch.
 His nonfiction works include a biography of Crazy Horse, Walter Benjamin at the Dairy Queen, Paradise, Sacagawea’s Nickname: Essays on the American West and, most recently, Custer.